gritzko/librdx/README.md

 Systems should be able to import/export data from/to RDX, be it the entire state or separate patches.

-RDX has a formal *mutation semantics".
+RDX has a formal *mutation semantics*.
 In other words, the [spec][X] says exactly what the result should be if we merge A and B.

 RDX is a very algebraic data format on the inside.